barbellfan/vscode-rust/README.md

 Unsupported tasks, since I don't see how to do this in the context of a project:
 - new

-Note to self: add test task for running ignored test, like this:
+Note to self: add test task for running ignored tests, like this:

 cargo test -- --ignored